Code-Institute-Submissions/milestone-project-1_AprResub/README.md

 A comprehensive website for a small dentist practise in Stockholm, Sweden.
 Website features an about page, a profile page, contact information and a relevant information page.
 The primary goal of the website is to inform and align with the brand of being a small dentistry company.

-An important note is that this website is not purposed to increase customers.

 The business goals of this website are:
 * Build brand awareness
 * Be a source of information
-* Good UX to give a sense of professionalism.

 The customer goals of this website are:
 * Clear easy to find information.